ngailapdi/sign-to-text/README.md

 # MagicHand - Translating sign language to audio

 This project is made during HackGSU 2016 and was awarded "Hackathon Winner - Organizer's Choice'

+MagicHand helps translate sign language (by images) to voice in any language using K-Nearest Neighbors algorithms in OpenCV

 ### Installation
 MagicHand requires [OpenCV 2.x](http://#) and [Python 2.7](https://www.python.org/download/releases/2.7/)